-- Cloud-based data architecture that allows organizations to focus on the data intelligence, not the management of the system
+Cloud-based data architecture allows organizations to focus on data intelligence, not system management.

-- Manage most aspects of operating your data through automation and systems thinking, including infrastructure, data quality, catalogue management, security and, compliance
+- Manage most aspects of operating your data through automation and systems thinking, including infrastructure, data quality, catalog management, security, and compliance.

 - An agile approach to delivering quick results vs. high impact

-Let us now look at actual automation and how it can help by using DataOps principles.
-Namely, by using an ‘everything as code’ approach it allows testing of the data pipelines and models.
+Let us look at existing automation and how it can help using DataOps principles.
+Namely, using an ‘everything as code’ approach allows testing of the data pipelines and models.

 In general, governance becomes stronger with everything as code as you design and enforce policy-based automation at the code base and CI/CD base.
-Much like DevSecOps, DataOps will evolve to a policy-based mechanism.
+Much like DevSecOps, DataOps will evolve into a policy-based mechanism.

-A data catalogue helps users find and manage data sets across many different systems.
-With everything as code, you would update the data catalogue automatically with every new model, dimension, and the fact so the data catalogue would never miss any information.
+A data catalog helps users find and manage data sets across many systems.
+With everything as code, you would update the data catalog automatically with every new model, dimension, and fact so the data catalog would never miss any information.

-Automated documentation as part of the data pipelines automatically profiles and verifies the schemas, generates documentation, and finally saves the results into whatever system you want.
-The automated documentation can be tracked as part of the Pull Requests in your Git system, or into a documentation system that you support so there is a change management tracking, or through many SaaS tools available in the market.
+Automated documentation as part of the data pipelines automatically profiles and verifies the schemas, generate documentation, and saves the results into whatever system you want.
+The automated documentation can be tracked as part of the Pull Requests in your Git system or into a documentation system that you support so there is a change management tracking or through many SaaS tools available in the market.

 Data Lineage and Glossary

-Similar to the catalogue, data lineage, and glossary helps users better find and understand what is in their data.
-Automation removes human mistakes and traces data across the entire data pipeline through logging and a tagging system that flows to your data catalogue.
+Like the catalog, data lineage, and a glossary helps users better find and understand what is in their data.
+Automation removes human mistakes and traces data across the entire data pipeline through logging and a tagging system that flows to your data catalog.

 For example, suppose we are using Fivetran to feed data from Salesforce to Snowflake.
 Every run, we have a data glossary and a data lineage table that updates as the data pipelines run identifies where the specific dimensions come from and what system put that there.
 Then you can keep track of that lineage by understanding that an insert for Salesforce was made on a date and time, what dimensions were updated, and what tables.